sun-umn/NCVX_Documentation/docs/_sources/settings/index.rst.txt

 Settings
 ========

-This pages shows the detailed description of all settings in PyGRANSO.
+This pages shows the detailed description of all settings in NCVX.
 The :ref:`Examples<examples>` section shows the detailed usage of a variety of them.

 .. note::
    The implementation and description of most settings are based on the `GRANSO <http://www.timmitchell.com/software/GRANSO/>`_ package.